jack1232/webgpu08/README.md

 # Step-by-Step WebGPU Graphics Programming (8)
-## Create Triangle with Different Vertex Colors
+## Create Square using a Single GPU Buffer

 This is the source code for the 8th part of a series YouTube videos on step-by-step WebGPU graphics programming.